cosmos/cosmos-sdk/PENDING.md

 BREAKING CHANGES
 * Update to tendermint v0.23.0.
 This involves removing crypto.Pubkey,
 maintaining a validator address to pubkey map, and using time.Time instead of int64 for time.
+[SDK PR](https://github.com/cosmos/cosmos-sdk/pull/1927)

 ## PENDING